Comparing Machine Learning as a Service: Amazon, Microsoft Azure, Google Prediction API

 One of ML’s most inspiring stories is the one about a Japanese farmer who decided to sort cucumbers automatically to help his parents with this painstaking operation.
 Unlike the stories that abound about large enterprises, the guy had neither expertise in machine learning, nor a big budget.
 But he did manage to get familiar with Tensor Flow and employed deep learning to recognize different classes of cucumbers.

 By using machine-learning cloud services, you can start building your first working models, yielding valuable insights from predictions with a relatively small team.
 We’ve already discussed machine learning strategy.
-Now let’s have a look at the leading ML-as-a-service solutions and consider some of the infrastructural decisions to be made.
+Now let’s have a look at the best machine learning platforms on the market and consider some of the infrastructural decisions to be made.

 Machine learning as a service